 Dear Anxiously Awaiting,

+Feeling anxious is a common experience among students.
 The first step to overcoming your anxiety is being aware that it exists and exploring its sources.
-With these tips, hopefully you’ll be on the path to a less anxious college experience.Alice!
+If you find that your anxiety level increases so much so that you're unable to follow your daily routines and keep up with your work, you may want to consider enlisting some help by working with a mental health professional.
+With these tips, hopefully you’ll be on the path to a less anxious graduate school experience.

 Can’t find information on the site about your health concern or issue?